-In addition to the specific actions listed above, the Project Lead Reviewer will provide support and guidance to all Reviewers throughout the review process as necessary.
-The Assessment Body QAR manager shall also ensure QAR reports meet the requirements laid out in the Review Plan, and to ensure Reviewers complete their duties in accordance with the requirements of this procedure and within the timeframe allocated.
+In addition to the specific actions listed above, the Project Lead Reviewer will provide support and guidance to the Local Lead Expert throughout the review process as necessary.
+The Assessment Body QAR Director shall also ensure QAR reports meet the requirements laid out in the Review Plan, and to ensure Reviewers complete their duties in accordance with the requirements of this procedure and within the timeframe allocated.